akhilajanagam799/Simple-Auction/Simple-Auction-System-main/README.md

 -Dispute Resolution: Centralized to the creator for simplicity, but this could be a limitation.
 A decentralized arbitration system could be explored for fairness.
 -Scalability: The bidHistory array in the Auction contract may grow large, increasing gas costs.
 An off-chain solution or history pruning could be considered.

--Future Improvements
+## Future Improvements

-Add creator validation in handleResolveDispute to match the onlyCreator modifier.
+-Add creator validation in handleResolveDispute to match the onlyCreator modifier.
-Implement a withdrawal function for stuck funds in the Auction contract.
+-Implement a withdrawal function for stuck funds in the Auction contract.
-Enhance the AuctionFactory with filtering or pausing capabilities.
+-Enhance the AuctionFactory with filtering or pausing capabilities.
-Optimize gas usage by limiting bidHistory or moving it off-chain.
+-Optimize gas usage by limiting bidHistory or moving it off-chain.